SimonMuthungu/SimonMuthungu/README.md

   Hi there 👋
   My name is SIMON MUTHUNGU and this is my repo.
-Im a proud owner of every project in this repo unless ive stated otherwise.
+Im a proud owner of every project in this repo.
 You can also view my resume on the link ive provided below.
 These are but some of my achievements.

  - Finished a django web app and deployed to amazon aws using their free tier, rds database and elastic beanstalk service.